embeddingBits/blogsite/content/posts/golang/_index.md

 showTags: false
 ---

-# What is Golang?
-Where and Why is it used?

 Go (or **Golang**) is an Open Source programming language developed by Google.
 Go has many use cases like building **Microservices**, **Cloud Computing**, **Web Applications**, and creating **CLI Tools**.

 Go is a **statically typed language**, and its structures and syntax resemble the **C Programming Language**.
 Due to Go’s **fast startup time**, **low runtime overhead**, and **platform independence**, it has become a very popular language for writing microservices and other systems.
 Go is also known for its **concurrency**, meaning it can execute multiple processes simultaneously.